NeoJRotary/hadoop-docker/README.md

 - MODE : set "ENV" for ENV mode.
 Default is empty.
 (About ENV mode, see HOSTS part below)
 - HOSTS : be used in ENV mode.
 Default is empty.
+- DNSNAMESERVER : change the DNS settings in `hdfs-site.xml` and `mapred-site.xml`.
+Default is "default".

 ### Hadoop Configuration
 System will auto-setup configuration files by `slaves`. ( or you can just hard-coding your files )